Indiana 2026 Legislative Session

 Proposed legislation

-The following isn’t a complete list–nearly 600 bills have been filed so far.
+The following isn’t a complete list–nearly 600 bills were filed.
 MadVoters, Hoosier Environmental Council, Chalkbeat Indiana and other groups have focused on the following as some of the more significant bills.

-Most of the bills listed first on under each category are supported by MadVoters, the Hoosier Environmental Council and Indivisible NWI.
+Most of the bills listed by category.
+Designations of ‘we support’ and ‘we oppose’ are from MadVoters, the Hoosier Environmental Council and Indivisible NWI.
 Each bill has been assigned to a committee, but that doesn’t mean it will receive a hearing and a vote.
 Bills must pass out of committee in order to receive a vote on the House or Senate floor.
 Many bills die in committee because no hearing or vote is scheduled.
 If you want a bill to pass, you must apply pressure to the committee chair to schedule a hearing and then a vote.
 Click on the link to the committee provided for each bill; scroll down to the members of that committee to contact the chairman to urge they schedule a hearing.
 When a vote is scheduled, contact all members of that committee to let them know how you want them to vote.
 Use the same tactics for bills you oppose–urge committee chairs not to schedule a hearing and if a vote is scheduled, let committee members know how you want them to vote.

 Most of the following information is from MadVoters’ Bill Tracker.
 Much of the information about the education bills are from Chalkbeat Indiana.
 Most of the environmental bills are from Hoosier Environmental Council.
 Another good source to track bills that are of most interest is LegiScan.